EnoughTea/arcomp/README.md

 ﻿# arcomp

 arcomp is a simple command-line utility used to compare archives or show their contents.
+App uses parsed 7-Zip output and can also read TES 3–TES 5 .bsa files.
-It uses parsed 7-Zip output, and is designed mainly as a showcase for underlying library.
+It is designed mainly as a showcase for underlying library.
 Password-protected archives are not supported.

 ### Usage examples